TrMPS/MPS-MNIST/docs/source/api/optimizers/index.rst

  Initialises the optimiser.

  *MPSNetwork: MPS or sqMPS*
-  The matrix product state network that will be optimised.
+  The matrix product state that will be optimised.
 Take note that if an sqMPS is passed in, the MPSOptimizer cannot use the Hessian when optimizing.
+Despite being a subclass of MPS, passing in an SGDMPS is not supported.
+If you want to optimize an SGDMPS, use SGDOptimizer.
  *max_size: integer*
   The maximum size the tensors composing the MPS can grow to.
  *optional_parameters: MPSOptimizerParameters*